Map

 string | undefined

-Tags the attribute as required (at root level or within other Maps).
+Tags schema values as required (at root level or within other Maps).
 Possible values are:

 // Equivalent